nullicman/loomo-jailbreak/README.md

 # loomo-jailbreak
-Youtube video of this procedure coming soon!
+Youtube tutorial video available [here](https://youtu.be/uUaLv8AlMkE).

 ## Introduction
 [On January 10th, 2025](https://service.segway.com/us-en/search/questionDetail?id=50629&esId=gK3myADgpJOndXksXwWMOoRkubM3Ma3Q&knowledgeType=paper&searchId=c2679a5e37f4cc4c133131d2f1cf9368) the application servers for the Segway-Ninebot Loomo robot were shut down.
 The application servers were responsible for activating Loomo robots and for sending OTA updates.
 The URL it was hosted at (https://api-g1-sg.segwayrobotics.com/) now throws a 502 Bad Gateway error when attempting to access it.
 This means that all Loomo robots not currently verified/activated yet are now just giant paperweights.
 I thought this was bad so I put together a "jailbreak" to get around this problem.